 Basic marketing instruments

-The concept of marketing mix 4P, which was created over 60 years ago, assumes that marketing consists of four basic elements.
-They are product (Product), price (Price), promotion (Promotion) and distribution (Place).
-Therefore, marketing can be defined, in the greatest simplification, as placing the right product in the right place, at the right price and at the right time.
-At first glance, it seems quite simple.
-In fact, it takes a lot of hard work to turn this simple definition into success, and therefore properly apply the various marketing instruments.
-If at least one element is missing, a promising product or service may turn out to be a complete flop and expose the company to significant costs.
+The 4P marketing mix concept, which originated more than 60 years ago, assumes that marketing consists of four basic elements.
+These are product (Product), price (Price), promotion (Promotion) and distribution (Place).
+Marketing can therefore, in the simplest terms, be defined as placing the right product in the right place, at the right price and at the right time.
+At first glance, this seems completely uncomplicated.
+In fact, it takes a lot of hard work to turn this simple definition into a success, and thus to apply the various marketing instruments.
+If even one element is misplaced, a promising product or service can turn out to be a complete dud and expose the company to significant costs.

 Marketing instruments used in the right configuration is a great way to provide customers with the right product, properly priced, in the right place and time.
 The marketing mix is a key tool to help you understand what a product or service can offer and how to plan a successful product offering.
 Over the years, the 4P concept has been extended to include additional P. The 4C concept has also been developed, taking into account the consumer's point of view.
 Still, 4P is a great place to start product planning as well as evaluate your existing offering.